• Art magazine

 Expert advice from masters of their craft

-The tailor considers the customer's own style, the customer's professional or social situation and the intended purpose of the garment before making suggestions on fabrics, cuts and colors.
+The tailor takes into account the customer's personal style, professional or social situation, and the intended purpose of the garment before making suggestions regarding fabrics, cuts, and colors.

 Optimal fit

-The meticulous attention to detail and precise measurements used in the creation of each suit set it apart from mass-produced garments.
-Rest assured, this will ensure your comfort, elegance, and individuality.
+The meticulous attention to detail and precise measurements used in the production of each suit set it apart from mass-produced garments.
+Rest assured, this will guarantee your comfort, elegance, and individuality.

 Adaptation at every level